Basic Income and the United Nations

 The Universal Declaration of Human Rights (UDHR) and the International Covenant on Economic, Social and Cultural Rights (ICESCR) require governments to maintain basic but adequate living standards for all their citizens.

-United Nations organisations supporting Basic Income include:
+List of United Nations organisations supporting Basic Income

-United Nations Educational, Scientific, and Cultural Organisation (UNESCO);
+- United Nations Educational, Scientific, and Cultural Organisation (UNESCO);

-United Nations Development Programme (UNDP);
+- United Nations Development Programme (UNDP);

-United Nations Women (UN Women);
+- United Nations Women (UN Women);

-United Nations Children's Fund (UNICEF);
+- United Nations Children’s Fund (UNICEF);

-International Labour Organisation (ILO);
+- International Labour Organisation (ILO);

-United Nations Economic and Social Commission for Western Asia (UNESCWA);
+- United Nations Economic and Social Commission for Western Asia (UNESCWA);

-United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC), and
+- United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC), and

-United Nations Industrial Development Organisation (UNIDO).
+- United Nations Industrial Development Organisation (UNIDO).

 Two international organisations, the World Bank and the International Monetary Fund, also support Basic Income.